2025 Pool Options Study

 The Hood River Valley Parks and Recreation District is continuing its Pool Options Study to evaluate the future of the aging Hood River Aquatic Center.

-As part of this process, the District has hosted two public engagement events:
+As part of this process, the District has hosted public engagement events:

 • A Community Open House in July, which welcomed over 100 attendees